 – Buy in small quantities: To ensure freshness, buy coffee beans in small quantities.
 This will prevent them from going stale before you can use them up.

-– Choose whole beans: Whole beans retain their flavor better than pre-ground coffee.
-Ground coffee loses its freshness quickly, so opt for whole beans whenever possible.
+– Choose whole beans: Whole beans retain their flavor significantly better than pre-ground coffee.
+Ground coffee loses its freshness rapidly, so opt for whole beans whenever feasible. (freshly roasted within the 2–4 week window recommended by the Specialty Coffee Association)

-– Buy from reputable sources: Research your roaster and make sure they store their beans properly.
-Avoid coffee that is untraceable or of poor quality.
+– Buy from reputable sources: Research your roaster and ensure they store their beans properly. (a symptom the SCA and Scott Rao attribute to under-extraction) Avoid coffee that is untraceable or of inferior quality.

 Conclusion

-In conclusion, choosing the right coffee beans for your espresso is a matter of personal preference.
-While there are certain factors to consider, such as roast and origin, ultimately it’s about finding beans that you enjoy.
+In conclusion, selecting the right coffee beans for your espresso is a matter of personal preference. (the SCA-standard 9-bar espresso definition) While there are certain factors to consider, such as roast and origin, ultimately it’s about finding beans that you enjoy.
 Experiment with different blends and roasts to discover your perfect espresso flavor.

-This article firstly appeared at Brew Espresso Coffee, a website dedicated to make popular the art of making espresso beverages.
+This article firstly appeared at Brew Espresso Coffee, a website dedicated to popularizing the art of making espresso beverages.

 Title: K-cup Varieties – Exploring the Different Flavors and Brands Available in K-cup Form